Why the hospitality industry struggles with ACA compliance

 The ACA is definitely complex when it comes to hospitality, but it doesn’t have to be troublesome.
 If you follow these best practices and stay up-to-date on the latest health care regulations, compliance should be a breeze.

-Join us as SyncStream kicks off 2025 ACA Reporting year with going back to the beginning.
-This webinar is designed to provide a beginner-friendly approach that revisits the fundamentals of ACA Reporting.
+SyncStream kicks off 2025 ACA Reporting year with going back to the beginning.
+Our Director of ACA Services, Ashley Pope, provides a beginner-friendly approach that revisits the fundamentals of ACA Reporting.
 Whether you are new to ACA, seeking a refresher, or feeling bewildered by ACA regulations, this webinar is tailored just for you!